MBABHISHEK/jss-stu-dbms-lab-cycle/README.md

 10. A trigger that prevents a driver from participating in more than 3 accidents in a given year.

 ## Order Processing Database
-Write ER diagram and schema diagram.
+3.Write ER diagram and schema diagram.
 The primary keys are underlined and the data types are specified.
 Create tables for the following schema listed below by properly specifying the primary keys and foreign keys.
 Enter at least five tuples for each relation.
 Order processing database